tshepang/blog/content/computing/Sony Vaio Pro 13 (SVP13212SGBI).rst

 * The power button is not so easy to press, and offers very little 'feedback'... it has very shallow movement.
-Luckily there should not be a frequent need to use, but there are times when something is buggy enough to cause OS hangs and other misbehaviour.
+Luckily there should not be a frequent need to use it, but there are times when something is buggy enough to cause OS hangs and other misbehaviour.

 * The fan is too quick to kick in, and easily gets noisy.
 Running the